-The biggest reason for daily bad food choices is lack of preparation and planning.
+The biggest reason for daily terrible food choices is the lack of preparation and planning.
 It leads to frequent trips for fast food or unhealthy cafeteria choices.
 I make something on Sundays that gets my husband and me through the first few workdays.
 Our favorite healthy, wholesome lunch to pre-make is my 20-ingredient soup that's packed with nutrients and fantastic flavor.
 I also make extra food when cooking dinner, so we have leftovers to take for lunches.

 8) Consider Drinking 5 oz. of Red Wine Several Evenings Per Week

 According to the CDC, red wine, in moderation, is heart-healthy.
 The alcohol, resveratrol, and antioxidants in red wine may help prevent coronary artery disease.
 The link between coronary artery disease and red wine is not entirely understood.
 However, part of the benefit may be from antioxidants.
-Research suggests an increase in high-density lipoproteins (HDL), aka good cholesterol that protects against bad cholesterol buildup with the consumption of red wine.
+Research suggests an increase in high-density lipoproteins (HDL), aka good cholesterol, that protects against bad cholesterol buildup with the consumption of red wine.